*Written by AI, Edited by Humans

 Benefits of Using the TTM Squeeze

-Another strategy that traders often use is “sell the rip,” which involves selling a stock after a rapid upward movement.
+Try a strategy like “selling the rip,” which involves selling a stock after a rapid upward movement.
 This strategy can be particularly useful when trading with the TTM Squeeze Indicator.
 For a deeper dive into the “sell the rip” strategy, here’s a comprehensive guide.

 What Is the Best Timeframe for TTM Squeeze?